 If someone ever asked you “what does a data scientist do?”, you will likely be comfortable giving a high level description.
 When more detailed questions follow, you’ll probably be uncertain of the role specifics, answering something like “well, it depends on the company”.

 Do you need to write production level code?
 Do you need to use Big Data technologies?
 What about statistics?
 Deep learning?
 Do you need a PhD?
 It gets tricky.
 And this is only considering the definition of “data scientist”.
 What about data analysts?
 Is machine learning the same as data science?
 These could be quite profound questions.

 Smaller organizations quickly solve this by having a single role - typically labeled data scientist - covering all the trades.

 As companies grow this single role does not fit the requirements of the teams well as they are becoming more specialized.
 A better categorization is necessary, so teams spawn a differentiation of “data analyst” (closer to Business Intelligence), and “data scientist” (closer to algorithms).

 At some point companies become more data-savvy as they start introducing into their production flows calls to algorithms that have been trained and have learned patterns.
-Once again new roles emerge, as “data engineers” and “machine learning engineers” add color to conversations.
+Once again new roles emerge, as “Data Platform Engineers” and “machine learning engineers” add color to conversations.